Giving to the community is a major part of the Hunters Hill Quilters - so the 1st Thursday of each month is devoted to 'sewing for others'.

-Over the years more than 1000 HHQ quilts have been given to charities to raffle, to auction and simply for comfort.
+Over the years more than 1150 bed size quilts and 800 cot and toddlers size quilts have been donated to charities for fundraising or simply for comfort.
 Sewing and sharing with people less lucky than ourselves is a win/win for everyone concerned.

 - Country Women's Association of NSW